gnosis/dex-research/dFusion/dFusionSpec.md

 - `priceMatrix` has actually the values as induced by the `hashBatchInfo` (with sha)
 - `orderVolume` VV has actually the values induced by the `hashBatchInfo` (with sha)
 - verify  `[ balanceTRH_I    for 0<I<=N]` hashes to `balanceRH`
-- verify  `[bitmap]` has the values induced by `hashBatchInfo`
+- verify  `[VV]` has the values induced by `hashBatchInfo`

 - for order in [orders]
 	- open balance leaf of the receiving account by check balance + proof in `stateRH`
 	- check that the leaf is owned by sender by opening the accountIndexLeaf
 	- check that the nounce is valid and update it
-	- read the potentially fractional welfare of the order
+	- read the potentially fractional surplus of the order
-	- update the balance by substracting sell welfare
+	- update the balance by substracting sell volume
 	- if `FollowUpOrderOfAccount` == 0
 		- check that balance is positive
 	- else
-			Check that the other order referenced in `FollowUpOrderOfAccount` has the same sender or receiver and it touches the balance
+			Check that the other order referenced in `FollowUpOrderOfAccount` has the same receiver and it touches the balance
-	- update the balance by adding buy welfare
+	- update the balance by adding buy volume
 	- close balance leaves and update Merkle tree hashes
+	- Keep track of the total `selling surplus` per token
+	- Keep track of the total `buying surplus ` per token
-	- Keep track of the total `selling welfare` per token
+	- Keep track of the total `selling volume` per token
-	- Keep track of the total `buying welfare ` per token
+	- Keep track of the total `buying volume ` per token

-- For all token, check that `sell welfare` equals `buy welfare`
+- For all token, check that `selling volume` equals `buying volume`
-- Check that the calculated total trading welfare equals the public input `tradingWelfare`.
+- Check that the calculated total trading surplus equals the public input `tradingWelfare`.
-- Check the order fairness criteria

 ### Processing of pending exit, deposits

-Deposits and withdraws need to be processed and incorporated into the balance hashes as well.
+Deposits and withdraws need to be processed and incorporated into the 'balanceRH' as well.
 For this, we make again use of snarks and specific challenging periods.

 If someone wants to deposit to anchor contract, we would have to send funds into the following function of the anchor contract: